MLA Referencing (8th ed.)

 Greenwood supports this view (in Jones 66).

 With some electronic sources, you will have page numbers to refer to (especially PDF format files), but if the source isn't paginated, don't worry about providing page numbers in the in-text citation for that source.
+Instead, you may insert section, chapter or paragraph numbers if this is given in the source.

 If you are dealing with more than one source by the same author, include a short version of the title of the text within the citation to help distinguish between the sources.
 For example: